-We use a variety of research methods, including epidemiological studies, intervention studies, and methodological studies, to investigate the impact of physical activity on health across all ages.
+Our research covers a wide range of topics, including adaptation to exercise training, health and performance among athletes, physical activity and health, disease prevention, and methods for measuring physical activity.
+We use a variety of research methods, including epidemiological studies, experimental studies, and methodological studies, to investigate the impact of physical activity on health across all ages.

-The group is committed to interdisciplinary research and comprises members from several departments and faculties at UiT, including School of Sport Sciences, Department of Community Medicine, Department of Psychology, Department of Computer Science, Department of Education, Department of Health and Care Sciences, and Norwegian Centre for E-health Research.
+The Sport, Physical Activity, and Health research group is based at Idrettshøgskolen, Faculty of Health Sciences, and constitutes a network of researchers across UiT.
+The group is committed to interdisciplinary research and comprises members also from several other departments and faculties at UiT, including Department of Community Medicine, Department of Psychology, Department of Computer Science, Department of Education, Department of Health and Care Sciences, and Norwegian Centre for E-health Research.

 Our research group runs three state-of-the-art physiology labs, located at our Alta and Tromsø campuses, as well as at the Alfheim research and training lab.
 These labs are equipped with advanced measuring equipment that allows us to conduct comprehensive testing of endurance, strength, and power, providing us with valuable insights into the physiological responses to exercise and training.

 Kim Arne Heitmann (2023) Physical activity and the structure and function of the left side of the heart